 A Scare on the Trail

-We finally picked up Eve and the girls and headed out for a nature walk at Gemini Springs.
+We finally picked up Eve and her children and headed out for a nature walk.
 The plan was fresh air, movement, and then a playground.

 Nature had other ideas.

-One of the girls found a wild orange and decided to eat it.
-Not long after, she started feeling really sick.
+One of the kids picked up something from outside and ate it before we realized what had happened.
 Eve and I were genuinely scared.
 When your brain goes into panic mode, logic gets fuzzy—I even caught myself looking up whether eating an orange could be dangerous.

 We cut the outing short and headed home instead.